govg/Notebook/index.md

 title: Misc Notes
 ---

-Navigate according to projects above.
-Other random thoughts and notes can be found below :
+Hi, you've found my private notebook.
+I try to organize my academics into self contained webpages.
+Navigate using the links above.
+There might be a post or two below which haven't been categorized yet.